 I had a struggle of my own trying to decide whether to continue this book.
 I readÂ My Struggle: A Death in The Family, book one in Knausgaard’s six-volume autobiographical novel, last year.
 Out of those 500 pages, I found only fifteen pages or so to be absolutely riveting and profound.
 I guess that motivated me to continue with the second volume, but I don’t know if plowing through another 500 pages of one middle-aged author’s annoyance with fatherhood and not getting any writing done will be worth it.
 I read about a fifth of book 2, and I decided not to continue with the rest of the series.
 It has its moments but I found most of it very boring.
 Maybe it gets better after he falls in love?
 Guess I won’t be finding out.

 Years ago, TheÂ History of Love by Nicole Krauss blew me away.
 I’ve tried getting into her other novels since then, but they haven’t grabbed me in the same way.
 I read a few chapters of Forest Dark and don’t feel it’s for me.
 Maybe I’m just really not into stories about older men going through a mid-life/late-life crisis.

 The Long Goodbye by Raymond Chandler

 I wanted to read this because I love the title.
 Raymond Chandler has some good titles.
 The Big Sleep is another one.
 Anyway, I read half of The Long Goodbye and felt it was too, well, long.
 The prose didn’t do it for me.
-Mostly, I think story just moved too slow and I wasn’t as intrigued by the crime and mystery as I’d hoped.
+Mostly, I think the story just moved too slow, and I wasn’t as intrigued by the crime and mystery as I’d hoped.
 I ended up reading the book spoilers.